 Method 1.
 Save PowerPoint as PDF Easily with 1 Click

-It is pretty hard to find a proper way to save PPT as PDF and then make changes in the converted PDF.
+It is pretty hard to find a proper way to save a PPT as a PDF and then make changes in the converted PDF.
 Luckily, UPDF can do this for you.
 The best part is that it allows you to play the converted PDF as a slideshow.
 Follow the steps below:

-- After successfully saving your PowerPoint file as PDF, you can edit text/images/links and add more notes with the provided editing and annotating tools.
+- After successfully saving your PowerPoint file as a PDF, you can edit text/images/links and add more notes with the provided editing and annotating tools.

 Method 2.
 Save PowerPoint with Notes as PDF on Windows